Here’s an unsettling statistic: more than 80 percent of U.S. companies have been hacked!

-You’re passionate about technology and want to have a positive impact on society but, at the end of the day, your main concern is helping your family achieve financial stability.
+If you’re looking to join the fight against cybercrime, why not make a career out of it?
+You’re passionate about technology and want to have a positive impact on society.
+But at the end of the day, your main concern is helping your family achieve financial stability.

 Well, you’re in luck—there’s a career out there that combines all three!

-You’ve already taken steps to keep your family safe online, but if you’re interested in becoming part of a bigger solution, you may be fit for a career in information security.
-The next question is this: Is an information security degree worth it?
+You’ve already taken steps to strengthen your passwords and keep your family safe online, but if you’re interested in becoming part of a bigger solution, you may be fit for a career in cyber security, otherwise known as information security.

-Fact #2: Job opportunities increase with education level
+Reason 2: Opportunities increase with education level

 Unfortunately, the passion you have to help put a stop to this epidemic may not be enough to land you a job in the field.
 The skill and practical know-how are vital in such a technical field.
 These are both critical ingredients in the recipe for success.